dotansimha/graphql-code-generator/packages/scripts/handlebars-templates-scripts/README.md

     yarn codegen-handlebars-templates-scripts init

+> If some files such as `package.json` are already exists in this dir, please use `--overwrite` to make sure it changes it as well.

+Now, install the boilerplate dependencies by running:

+    yarn

 The CLI util will create the boilerplate for you, so all you have to do it to write your own templates under `src/` and defined it in `config.ts` file.

 ## Testing your template locally